 - It shows good results in period difficulties such as pain in lower abdomen, cramps and a dragging sensation caused by Vata and Kapha obstruction.

-- It is muscle relaxant.
+- It is a muscle relaxant.

 - fennel oil has antispasmodic and relaxing effects on smooth muscles.